-Options Definition Benefits Points for consideration Option 1 Open Trade Equity Unrealised profit or loss on open futures position Unrealised profit or loss on open futures position Excludes premium paid options Transparent - Currently clearing brokers and clients account on OTE If reported at position level, will be reported with original trade price and will take aggregate of original trade prices vs. current settlement price Option 2 Market Value/ Trade & Position Notional Notional value of the position Notional value of the position taken with current settlement prices Notional value of the trade taken with original trade prices Simple notional value of current position Very large number which does not tie back directly to actual risk Repeating Field 14 of counterparty data used for notional.
-For trades - trade price will be used.
-For positions - settlement price will be used.
-Option 3 - Trade Daily Variation Margin @ Settlement Price vs. Trade Price Daily change in OTE plus P&amp;S (closed out trades) and any adjustments that result in P&amp;L Excludes fees or commissions If reported at position level, will be reported with original trade price and will take aggregate of open position price vs. previous day price Option 4 - Position Daily Variation Margin @ Settlement Price vs. Settlement Price Change in value of open positions only as a result of change in market price Excludes P&amp;S, fees, commissions &amp; adjustments Simple representation of the P&amp;L impact of the move in market prices Shows the daily movement of risk using published prices at a position level Currently used by majority of CCPs Ignores other events which impact P&amp;L Does not take into account original trade prices
+Options Definition Benefits Points for consideration Option 1 Open Trade Equity Unrealised profit or loss on open futures position Unrealised profit or loss on open futures position Excludes premium paid options Transparent currently clearing brokers and clients account on OTE If reported at position level, will be reported with historical trade price, as trade price will not change day to day Option 2 Market Value/ Trade & Position Notional Notional value of the position Notional value of the position taken with current settlement prices Notional value of the trade taken with original trade prices Simple notional value of current position Very large number which does not tie back directly to actual risk Repeating Field 14 of counterparty data if for notional.
+For trades will take Trade price for positions will take settlement price Option 3 - Trade Daily Variation Margin @ Settlement Price vs. Trade Price Daily change in OTE plus P&amp;S (closed out trades) and any adjustments that result in P&amp;L. Excludes fees or commissions Currently used by CCP's If reported at position level, will give historical trade price, as trade price will not change day to day Option 4 - Position Daily Variation Margin @ Settlement Price vs. Settlement Price Change in value of open positions only as a result of change in market price Excludes P&amp;S, fees, commissions &amp; adjustments Simple representation of the P&amp;L impact of the move in market prices Shows the daily movement of risk using published prices at a position level Ignores other events which impact P&amp;L Does not take into account historical trade prices.
+Option 5 Position marked to current settlement price Settled daily Sett price - position price = 0 (sett price = position price) Price amended on open positions to the current settlement price at end of day MTM valuation of a position is therefore zero at end of day The position price already includes the variation margin Currently used by some CCP's As the EOD position is marked to the current settlement, there is no difference in the settlement price and position price so will always reflect as zero